The First Sikh Guru : Guru Nanak

 Who Was The First Sikh Guru?

-Guru Nanak was the First Sikh Guru and the founder of the Sikhism, The youngest religion of the world.
+Guru Nanak was the First Sikh Guru and the founder of the Sikhism, One of the youngest religions of the world.

 He established this religion of peace, humanity and tolerance around the 15th century.